 The Kentucky eviction notice forms are the first step in seeking to have a tenant either comply with the terms of the lease or vacate the premises.
-If tenant fails to vacate or cure the breach in the time period allowed after written notice from landlord, landlord may pursue a Forcible Detainer Action in the Local District Court.
+If tenant fails to vacate or cure the breach in the time period allowed after written notice from landlord, landlord may pursue a Forcible Detainer Action (Complaint) in the Local District Court.
 The court will set a court date and the sheriff will serve the tenant with the court filing informing them of the court date.
 If the tenant does not show up or the landlord prevails during the hearing, landlord will be able to obtain a Warrant of Possession from the court authorizing the sheriff to evict the tenant.

 Notices By Type

 7-Day Notice to Quit (Non-Payment) – A landlord must let the tenant know that they are delinquent on their rental payments and give them seven days opportunity to pay the full amount owed before proceeding with the eviction process.

 15-Day Notice to Quit (Non-Compliance) – If the tenant is breaching the lease in some other way, other than failing to pay the rent, landlord must give the tenant fifteen days to fix the breach before proceeding with the eviction process.

 30-Day Notice to Quit (Month to Month) – This form is used when a landlord needs to let a tenant know that he or she does not intend to renew a month-to-month tenancy and that tenant needs to move out at the ed of the thirty days.

 When is Rent Due